goechsler/japh/README.md

 How it does what it does
 ------------------------

 So it writes "Just another Perl hacker", but how?
-I'm writing this over ten years after I made it, so even if I still roughly know what I did, I'm really exited to find out myself.
+I'm writing this over ten years after I made it, so even if I still roughly know what I did, I'm really excited to find out myself.

 Let's take this apart.
 We've got a list @S: